 About THE ARTIST:

 Yisa Akinbolaji is a Winnipeg-based artist.
 He has developed a unique technique of painting, therefore his own visual language.
-This he achieve from using a special flexible gum he invented from his extensive experimentation with materials - some not conventionally used for art.
+This he achieved from using a special flexible gum he invented from his extensive experimentation with materials - some not conventionally used for art.
 Following the successful exhibition of his work in New York, Yisa was in 2011 featured on the cover of Art Business News, New York.
 Yisa’s work has also been published in Redemptive Art in Society, by American author and poet, Dr. Calvin Seerveld.
 On September 18, 2020, Yisa's work, Stolen Identities was displayed at the Senate of Canada Building in honor of Canada's Black Artists.
-On September 30, 2020, Honourable Senator Patricial Bovey presented an account of Yisa's work and his biography at the Senate Chamber.
+On September 30, 2020, Honourable Senator Patricia Bovey presented an account of Yisa's work and his biography at the Senate Chamber.